mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/backup/index.md

 velero create schedule system-critical --include-namespaces=kube-system,kube-public,kubeaddons --schedule="@every 24h"
 ```

-The Velero command-line interface provides many more options worth exploring.
+The Velero command line interface provides many more options worth exploring.
 You can also find tutorials for [disaster recovery][velero-dr] and [cluster migration][velero-cm] on the Velero community site.

 ### Fetching a backup archive